firecracker-microvm/firecracker/README.md

 not compile for big-endian architectures, and will not work correctly with big-endian configured guests.

+## Supported kernels

+For a list of supported host/guest kernels and future kernel related plans, check out our [kernel support policy](docs/kernel-policy.md).

 ## Known issues and Limitations

 - The [SendCtrlAltDel](docs/api_requests/actions.md#sendctrlaltdel) API request